CICADA8-Research/iwa-tools/README.md

 This is a bunch of pentesting utilities on top of that.
 Everything runs inside a signed `.swbn` that Chrome installs, and speaks SMB / LDAP / DCE-RPC / WinRM / Kerberos / MSSQL / ADWS from a browser tab.
-No dropper on the target's network, no `pip install`, no Python — just a webapp you open.

-Written for [OffZone 2026](https://offzone.moscow/) — talk *"Living off the Browser"*.
+Written for [OFFZONE 2026](https://offzone.moscow/) — talk *"Living off the Browser"*.

 > Use only against systems you own or have explicit written permission to test.